open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 #### Use OTLP exporter with HTTP/JSON

-[OpenTelemetry Collector Exporter with grpc][] and [OpenTelemetry Collector Exporter with protobuf][] do only work with Node.JS, therefore you are limited to use the [OpenTelemetry Collector Exporter with http][].
+[OpenTelemetry Collector Exporter with gRPC][] and [OpenTelemetry Collector Exporter with protobuf][] do only work with Node.js, therefore you are limited to use the [OpenTelemetry Collector Exporter with http][].

 Make sure that the receiving end of your exporter (collector or observability